jjmschofield/gocrawl/OPTIMIZATION.md

 I was, I wanted to know if we could index the whole of the [BBC website](https://www.bbc.co.uk).
 Maybe it's curiosity or maybe it's misplaced vanity (we haven't really done anything special here - Go is doing all this for us) - but I had to know.

 In order to be a bit more responsible I decided to turn the number of concurrent connections right down to 25.
-It's going to take us a lot longer to get to the end, but we are definately being much much more polite to the beeb.
+It's going to take us a lot longer to get to the end, but we are definitely being much much more polite to the beeb.

-Running over night, lets see how far we can get.
+Running this again over night, lets see how far we can get...
+TBC